If you know someone who has experienced or is experiencing racism or racial microaggressions, you can help in the following ways:

 If you are in immediate danger or are seriously injured, please call 999 (or 112 from a mobile).

-If you need immediate support or feel in crisis, we have listed several emergency services contact details on GSA's external website that you may find helpful.
+If you need immediate support or feel in crisis, we have listed several emergency services contact details on the student intranet that you may find helpful.

 Students can access information on GSA's student services here.